 Duck Dynasty in various forms of difficulty:

-I struggle internally when a department comes dressed as “Pimps and Hoes” but hey, they still banded together like a team on a single mission.
+I struggle internally when a department comes dressed as “Pimps and Ho’s”.
+At least they still banded together like a team on a single mission.
 I don’t have kids (and won’t admit this publicly), but it is pretty cool seeing the little crumb snatchers come to work with their parents work in their little kitty costumes.
 Parents and children in a matching theme are the best.
-Curious George with the Yellow hatted Cowboy comes to mind, and this is a hip VP of BizDev I had the fortune of working with.
+Curious George with the Yellow hatted Cowboy comes to mind.
+This is a hip VP of BizDev I had the fortune of working with.

-Call me the Grinch who Stole Halloween, but to me, this simple gesture is an HR “tell”.
+Call me the Grinch who stole Halloween, but to me, this simple gesture is an HR “tell”.
 When parents bring the little kiddies to work, it is a subconscious sign that the parents like their job.
 If they hated the place, they would treat the office like the home of a sexual offender.
-2013 CLM Costume list:

-- Chemical weapon victim (completely inappropriate and I wouldn’t be posting this but I am confident some jack ass will try and pull it off)
+- Chemical weapon victim (Completely inappropriate.
+I wouldn’t be posting this but I am confident some jackass will try to pull it off)

 - Miley Cyrus (the most recent version)

 There is always the employee that needs to push the envelope when it comes to inappropriate office Halloween costume.
 Unless it is Elvira sporting cleavage with a short skirt and fishnets, I am probably not going to be amused.
 Elvira might be able to get some work done.
 Unfortunately, the productivity of the folks around her will be like her costume, minimal.